 I have been absolutely blessed by adoption and I just want to shout it out to everyone, I LOVE ADOPTION!
-I will admit, before I started this process, I had no knowledge about adoption and had heard all of the myths out there.
+I will admit before I started this process, I did not know about adoption and had heard all of the myths out there.
 I remember thinking to myself, if I were to ever get pregnant I would never place my baby for adoption.
 I wouldn’t be strong enough for that.
 I couldn’t imagine my child growing up with anyone other than me, and I knew my own mother would not let me place her grandchild.

 Boy, I never would have guessed my view on this would have changed so drastically!

 To start my story, I will take you back to where it all began.
 I had met this boy in high school and we would hang out because we had mutual friends, but nothing really came from it.
 After I graduated, we found ourselves hanging out more and more, which turned into dating and eventually becoming a couple.
 I thought he was great, and, at first, he treated me like a princess.

 We had one big difference between us, and that was religion.
 He became curious about my faith and eventually joined my church.
 During this process, he lost both of his jobs and moved in with my family.
 Things were actually going great!
 At this point, we had started talking about marriage but knew that it probably wouldn’t be for a little while.

 Although my standards included no premarital relations, temptation got the best of me.
 I became pregnant in the winter of 2010.
 I was very scared and ashamed at first, but everyone was so supportive!